Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Stretched cliques and their properties

 We remark that the above definition of vertex stretching is a slight variant of that defined in~\cite{AuT24b}, which has an additional requirement that $A_1, \ldots, A_k$ must each be a non-empty and proper subset of $\Gamma_G(v)$.
-Herein we will say that a vertex-stretching operation is \emph{proper} if it satisfies this more restrictive definition.
-We will also call the operation \emph{$k$-stretching} when we need to specify $k$.
-For example, in Figure~\ref{figVertexStretch}, $G_1 = K_6$, $G_2$ is obtained from $2$-stretching vertex $5$ in $G_1$, and $G_3$ is obtained from $2$-stretching vertex $6$ in $G_2$.
+Herein we say that a vertex-stretching operation is \emph{proper} if it satisfies this more restrictive definition.
+We also call the operation \emph{$k$-stretching} when we need to specify $k$.
+For example, in Figure~\ref{figVertexStretch}, $G_1 = K_6$, $G_2$ is obtained by $2$-stretching vertex $5$ in $G_1$, and $G_3$ is obtained by $2$-stretching vertex $6$ in $G_2$.

 The following is a key property of the vertex-stretching operation.

 \begin{lemma} Let $G'$ be a graph obtained from $G$ by stretching a vertex in $G$.
 Then $r_+(G') \geq r_+(G)$. \end{lemma}

 \begin{proof} The case for when the vertex stretching is proper was shown in~\cite[Proposition 14]{AuT24b}, so it remains to prove our claim for when the operation is not proper.
 Suppose $G'$ is obtained by $k$-stretching the vertex $v \in V(G)$ with $A_1, \ldots, A_k$ satisfying $\bigcup_{i=1}^k A_i = \Gamma_G(v)$.
 The stretching not being proper implies that $A_i = \Gamma_G(v)$ for some $i \in [k]$, and/or $A_i = \emptyset$ for some $i \in [k]$.